(Reciprocal Admission or Admission on Motion)

 - Are licensed and in good standing in a jurisdiction that shares reciprocity with New Mexico.

 - Have engaged in the active practice of law for no fewer than five of the last seven years.

 There is no filing deadline and successful applicants may be sworn in throughout the year.
-Applicants should bear in mind that the application process can take longer than six months and plan accordingly.
-For the full requirements for admission under reciprocity, please review the New Mexico Rules Governing Admission [link].
+Applicants should bear in mind that the application process can take several months and plan accordingly.

-The following items must be requested by the applicant and sent directly to the NMBBE by the issuing entity:
+The following documents must be requested by you and sent directly to our office by the issuing entity:

 - Transcript from law school with evidence of graduation